fredele/JRScrap/readme.md

 -------------
 Thanks to the people who participated (beta-tester, translations, ..) :

-bytestar,oenomath,pseudoz,rlebrette,xtrax,D-Kalck and all others  !!!
+bytestar,oenomath,pseudoz,rlebrette,xtrax,D-Kalck,morrison and all others  !!!

 Licence
 -------------